HarshalMPatil20/Object-Oriented-Programming/1. Basics of Object-Oriented Programming/Readme.md

 - `Default constructor can be explicitly declared`, according to desired default values and this also called as `Non-parameterized constructor`

+> [!NOTE]
+> Default Constructors are overshadowed by any Constructor and cannot be called by default, rather we have to use other constructors.

 &nbsp;

 ### __Default Constructor__ : Implicit Constructor (`Automatically created` & called)